the-galah-survey/the-galah-survey.github.io/survey/structure.md

 #### WG3: Reduction
 ##### **Lead: Janez Kos (University of Ljubljana)**

 This working group reduces the raw data of the observations, including velocity corrections, normalisation, and a preliminary estimate of T<sub>eff</sub>, log*g*, and [Fe/H] via the GUESS template matching code.
-Much of their work can be found described in [Kos *et al* (2018)](https://doi.org/10.1093/mnras/stw2064).
+Much of their work can be found described in [Kos *et al.* (2018)](https://doi.org/10.1093/mnras/stw2064).

 #### WG4: Analysis
 ##### **Lead: Sven Buder (Australian National University)**